JFreegman/SpicyPass/README.md

 4. `sudo make install`

 #### Windows
 Windows support is still in an experimental stage; the CMake configuration does not currently support Windows, and only static builds of libsodium work.
 Building natively with Microsoft© Visual Studio™ is straight-forward.
-Just be sure to set the appropriate libsodium headers and static libraries.
+Just be sure to set the appropriate libsodium headers and static libraries, and set the language standard to C++17.

 ### Uninstall
 There is no uninstall command.
 However you can manually uninstall SpicyPass by deleting all of the files listed in the `install_manifest.txt` file, which resides in the `_build` directory.